redis/redis-doc/topics/data-types.md

 elements are *taken in order* and not ordered afterwards, you can also get ranges by score or by rank (position) in a very fast way.
-Accessing the middle of a sorted set is also very fast, so you can use Sorted Sets as a smart list of non repeating elements where you every everything you need: elements in order, fast existence test, fast access to elements in the middle!
+Accessing the middle of a sorted set is also very fast, so you can use Sorted Sets as a smart list of non repeating elements where you have everything you need: elements in order, fast existence test, fast access to elements in the middle!

-In short with sorted sets you can do with great performances a lot of tasks that are really hard to model in other kind of databases.
+In short, with help of sorted sets you can do handle a lot of tasks with high performance that are really hard to model in other kinds of databases.

 With Sorted Sets you can:

 * Take a leader board in a massive online game, where every time a new score is submitted you update it using [ZADD](/commands/zadd).
-You can easily take the top users using [ZRANGE](/commands/zrange), you can also, given an user name, return its rank in the listing using [ZRANK](/commands/zrank).
+You can easily take the top users using [ZRANGE](/commands/zrange), you can also, given a user name, return its rank in the listing using [ZRANK](/commands/zrank).
 Using ZRANK and ZRANGE together you can show users with a score similar to a given user.
-All this *fast*.
+Moreover, all of this can be done really *fast*.
 * Sorted Sets are often used in order to index data that is stored inside Redis.
-For instance if you have many hashes representing users you can use a sorted set with elements having as score the age of the user, and as value the ID of the user.
-So using [ZRANGEBYSCORE](/commands/zrangebyscore) it will be trivial and fast to retrieve all the users with a given interval of ages.
+For instance if you have many hashes representing users you can use a sorted set with elements having as a score the age of the user, and as a value the ID of the user.
+So using [ZRANGEBYSCORE](/commands/zrangebyscore) it will be trivial and fast to retrieve all the users within a given interval of ages.
 * Sorted Sets are probably the most advanced Redis data types, so take some time to check the [full list of Sorted Set commands](/commands#sorted_set) to discover what you can do with Redis!